shivannis/xandr-docs-public/xandr-docs/articles/monetize/running-cost-per-install-offers.md

 ---
 title: Microsoft Monetize - Running Cost per Install Offers
-Description: This page covers procedures for integrating with an external app install tracker, Setting up the right creative click URLs and Reporting on your installs.
+description: This page covers procedures for integrating with an external app install tracker, Setting up the right creative click URLs and Reporting on your installs.
 ms.date: 10/28/2023
 ---